multiversx/mx-docs/docs/developers/relayed-transactions.md

 ```
 type Transaction struct {
 	Nonce           uint64
 	Value           *math_big.Int
-	ReceviverAddress  []byte
-	RcvUserName       []byte
+	ReceiverAddress []byte
 	SenderAddress   []byte
-	SndUserName       []byte
 	GasPrice        uint64
 	GasLimit        uint64
 	Data            []byte
 	ChainID         []byte
 	Version         uint32
 	Signature       []byte
 	Options         uint32
 }
 ```

 Notice that there are some differences as compared to the regular *frontend* [transaction structure](/developers/signing-transactions/signing-transactions/#general-structure), such:
-- sender and receiver have to be byte arrays instead of bech32 addresses strings
+- `SenderAddress` and `ReceiverAddress` have to be byte arrays instead of bech32 string addresses
-- value has to be a big integer, instead of a string
+- `Value` has to be a big integer, instead of a string
-- chain ID has to be a byte array instead of a string
+- `ChainID` has to be a byte array instead of a string
-- signature has to be a byte array instead of the hex version of it
+- `Signature` has to be a byte array instead of the hex version of it

 ### Preparing relayed v1 transaction using erdjs